 To require token expiry:

-Go to > HTTP access tokens (under System).
+Go to > Keys and tokens (under System).